 Would you say that barium-137, for now, is the next qubit, or is there still work being done to see if you’ll get even better results with something else?

 We have better qubits in mind.
 It’s important to keep an open mind, but they seem very promising.
 Our technology development is working on two-qubit gates and transport, and figuring out how to make a scalable system out of barium.
 That’s what we’re working on right now.

 The potential is that that’s all we’re going be hearing one day.
 Potentially, it’d just be barium-137.
 Ytterbium goes away.

-I realize that you’re very specialized in this area.
+I realise that you’re very specialised in this area.
 But because your company is a merger of that pure hardware side with Honeywell and the more software side from Cambridge, how does that impact your day-to-day research?
 Do the two sides think ahead of the other pieces that might be involved?
 While you’re working on the new type of qubit, is there already thought being given to how the control systems are going to be handled — the software, or anything like that?